acceleratescience/packaging-publishing/docs/UV/CLI.md

 __all__ = ["app"]
 ```

 We also need to add the `typer` library.
-Since this is a main dependancy, we can add it using the regular `poetry add` command.
+Since this is a main dependancy, we can add it using the regular `uv add` command.

 ## Additions to the `.toml` file
 We want someone to be able to do: